 It's not really a shave till the After Shave

 This is very important and often missed in a rush.
 Your skin needs post-shave care.
 First, rinse your skin with cold water to prevent initial inflammation.
 Then pat your skin dry; but do not rub.
-Apply an alcohol-free after-shave mist for a cooling effect and to heal minor abrasions if any.
+Apply an alcohol-free after shave spray for a cooling effect and to heal minor abrasions if any.

 Phy recommends: The Cooling After-Shave Mist